ycm-core/YouCompleteMe/README.md

 YCM also provides [semantic IDE-like features](#quick-feature-summary) in a number of languages, including:

-- semantic go-to-declaration and go-to-definition
+- finding declarations, definitions, usages, etc. of identifiers,
-- type information for classes, variables, functions etc.
+- displaying type information for classes, variables, functions etc.,
-- display documentation, type information, etc. in the preview window
+- displaying documentation for methods, members, etc. in the preview window,
-- fix common coding errors, like missing semi-colons, typos, etc.
+- fixing common coding errors, like missing semi-colons, typos, etc.,
-- semantic rename of variables across files (JavaScript only)
+- semantic renaming of variables across files (JavaScript only).

 Features vary by file type, so make sure to check out the [file type feature summary](#quick-feature-summary) and the